fosres/AppSec-Exercises/session_security/jwt_token_validation/BLOG_POST_TOKEN_EXPIRATION.md

 This exercise teaches you the fundamentals: how to validate token expiration with mathematical precision, how to handle boundary conditions correctly, and why "close enough" is never good enough in authentication security.

 Download the challenge.
 Implement the logic.
-Pass all 30 tests.
+Pass all 30 tests (or all 90 for the comprehensive version!).

 Because in application security, there's no room for "it's probably expired."
 Tokens either expire at the exact microsecond specified, or your authentication system has a vulnerability.